eclipx/coding-test/readme.md

      - Input box integrated with Google Places API
      - Upon list selection,
-       - Show google map with directions from current ocation to the selected location
+       - Show google map with directions from current location to the selected location

 # Acceptance Criteria